Green Communities

 How Danvers Compares to Other MLP Towns

-Danvers is one of approximately 41 Massachusetts communities served by a municipal light plant (MLP).
+Danvers is one of approximately 41 Massachusetts communities with electric customers served by a municipal light plant (MLP).
 These towns were not eligible for Green Communities until the 2022 law change.
 Since then, many have moved quickly.
 Several MLP towns that designated years earlier were early adopters who found cooperative workarounds before the law formally opened individual enrollment.

-Community Eligible Designated Grants Funding Energy Code
+Community Year Designated Grants Funding Energy Code

 Note: 6 of the 13 designated MLP communities shown above have already gone beyond the Stretch Code to the Specialized Code.
 Source: DOER Grant Database (April 2026) and mass.gov/info-details/massachusetts-building-energy-code-adoption-by-municipality.